What is light pollution?

 Light pollution also has an impact on the reproductive cycles of some species, leading to a decline in populations.

-Furthermore, plants depend on natural patterns of dark and light for growth processes such as photosynthesis; however, too much light can interfere with these processes, resulting in stunted growth.
+Additionally, plants rely on natural patterns of darkness and light for growth processes such as photosynthesis; however, excess light can interfere with these processes, resulting in stunted growth.

 Finally, visual impairment is another consequence of exposure to bright lights that are not properly shielded or directed away from people's eyes at night.